icyJoseph/lazy-render-with-img/native-lazy-render/README.md

 # Native Lazy Render

-> Experimental, please do not install
+> Experimental, please do not use.
+There's a reason why this isn't on NPM.

 Native in this context refers to, browser enabled.